ProseMirror/website/pages/guide/basics.md

       state: EditorState.create({schema: schema})
     })

-The view constructor expects a place in the DOM as first argument (either a node to append to a or a function that will place a DOM node), and a set of _props_ as the second.
+The view constructor expects a place in the DOM as the first argument (either a node to append to a or a function that will place a DOM node), and a set of _props_ as the second.
 'Props' is used in the [React sense](https://facebook.github.io/react/docs/tutorial.html#using-props),